6 Major Types of Interpreting

 What To Look For In Interpreting

-What forms of interpreting have you had experience with?
+What types of interpreting have you had experience with?
 What tips do you have when looking for interpreters?
 Please share your thoughts in the comments section below.